 We have strong concerns that the duty implies that optometrists' professional practice is defined by the fulfilment of economic and commercial interests, rather than fulfilling the interests of the patients that they serve.

-The duty and therefore the underpinning KSBs require substantive review.
+The duty and therefore the underpinning KSBs require substantive review, including to respond to the comments we have made in response to question 19.